-It’s the go-to hairstyle when we come home after a long day at work, and just want to release the stress from our bodies with a long hardcore workout.
-You’re tired but you’re focused and you don’t want anything to get in the way between you and your elliptical.
+It’s the go-to hairstyle when we come home after a long day at work and just want to release the stress from our bodies with a long hardcore workout.
+You’re tired but you’re focused and don’t want anything to get in the way between you and your elliptical.

 So you roughly grab all your beautiful locks and tighten them into a messy grip.
 Lucky for us, they’ve actually named and popularized this very hairstyle featuring a rolled-in look.

 But as simple as it is to get that messy hair, there are a few costly mistakes to avoid while styling your mane into a high ponytail before a hard workout.

 1. Too Much Slack

 The #1 reason your ponytail droops during a workout is because of the inability to tie that last loop.

 You get that final wrap and know there’s more room, but not enough for another full loop.

 And when you’re in a hard workout with thick hair, that extra slack makes a big difference.
 Your ponytail keeps falling, leaving you: